Accurate RNA 3D structure prediction using a language model-based deep learning approach: Acknowledgments

-The secondary structure constraint loss $L_{ss3d}$ that we propose is to encode secondary structural information directly into 3D prediction.
-In order to unify the calculation of different types of base pairing constraint in 3D space, we define four pseudo atoms in the base frame $(C1^{'}, N1/N9, C/C4)$.
-The $L_{ss3d}$ aims to constrain the pseudo atoms in two base-paired nucleobases to satisfy base-pairing property (spatial closeness).
-For two residue $m$ and $n$, we compute the pairwise distance of the four pseudo atoms: $\mathbb{D}^{m,n}=\{d_{i,j}^{m,n}| i,j \in \{1,2,3,4\}\}$, where $m$ and $n$ denote two RNA residues. $i$ and $j$ are the index of the four atoms.
-We define $L_{ss3d}$ as follows.
+The secondary structure constraint loss, $L_{ss3d}$, encodes secondary structural information directly into 3D prediction.
+In order to unify the calculation of different types of base pairing constraints in 3D space, we introduced four fixed pseudo-atoms (T1, T2, T3, T4) in the local coordinate system of a base \cite{xiong2021pairing} (Supplementary Figure 1). $L_{ss3d}$ aims to constrain the pseudo atoms in two base-paired nucleobases to satisfy the base-pairing property (base-base interactions).
+For two residue $m$ and $n$, we computed the pairwise distance of the fixed points: $\mathbb{D}^{m,n}=\{d_{i,j}^{m,n}| i,j \in \{1,2,3,4\}\}$, where $m$, $n$ denote two RNA residues and $i$, $j$ are the indexes of the four atoms.
+We defined $L_{ss3d}$ as follows:

-where $m,n$ are the index of two residues that form base pair. $i,j \in \{1,2,3,4\}$ denote the index of four pseudo atoms. $\hat{d}_{i,j}^{m,n}$ is the distance of two pseudo atoms $i$ and $j$ in the predicted structure. $\mathbf{d}_{i,j}^{m,n}$ is the corresponding standard pairwise distance. $N_{\text {nbpairs }}$ is the number of all base pair residues in this structure. $\tau$ is a tolerance distance threshold.
-The $L_{ss3d}$ penalizes too far away pairwise atom distance in the nucleobases when two residues form a base pair.
-The calculation of the standard pairwise distance $\mathbf{d}_{i,j}^{m,n}$ is divided into two scenarios: 1) when the training sample comes from PDB data with 3D native structure, the $\mathbf{d}_{i,j}^{m,n}$ comes directly from the structure; 2) when the training sample comes from self-distilled data, then $\mathbf{d}_{i,j}^{m,n}$ are the statistics values from all PDB structures of the corresponding type of base pair.
-This can prevent us from overfitting to the pseudo labels, and make full use of secondary structure information.
+where $m$, $n$ are the indices of two residues that form a base pair, $i,j \in \{1,2,3,4\}$ denote the index of four pseudo atoms, $\hat{d}_{i,j}^{m,n}$ is the distance between two pseudo atoms $i$ and $j$ in the predicted structure, $\mathbf{d}_{i,j}^{m,n}$ is the corresponding standard pairwise distance, $N_{\text {nbpairs }}$ is the number of all base pair residues in this structure, and $\tau$ is a tolerance distance threshold.
+The $L_{ss3d}$ penalizes pairwise atom distances in the nucleotides when two residues form a base pair.
+The calculation of the standard pairwise distance $\mathbf{d}_{i,j}^{m,n}$ is divided into two scenarios: 1) when the training sample comes from PDB data with 3D native structures, $\mathbf{d}_{i,j}^{m,n}$ comes directly from the structure; 2) when the training sample comes from self-distilled data, $\mathbf{d}_{i,j}^{m,n}$ are the statistical values generated from all PDB structures of the corresponding type of base pair.
+This can prevent RhoFold+ from overfitting the pseudo-labels and make full use of secondary structure information.

-The $L_{clash}$ expects the model to learn the avoidance of atom clashes by penalizing too short distance between atoms according to their literature Van der Waals radii.